yogeshtiwari24/MovieFix/README.md

 - Use the filter UI to select genres and update the movie list.
 - Scroll up and down to load movies from previous and next years respectively.

-## Contributing

-Feel free to open issues or submit pull requests if you have suggestions for improvements or new features.

-## License

-This project is licensed under the MIT License.